theNestruo/z80-asm-meter-vscode/README.md

         ![](images/statusBar.totalTimingsOrder=retJumpCallFlow.png)

 * `z80-asm-meter.statusBar.timingsIcon`: The icon to identify the timings in the status bar.
 Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.

     Defaults to: `$(watch)`.

-#### Size
+#### Status bar settings: Size

 * `z80-asm-meter.statusBar.sizeIcon`: The icon to identify the size and the bytes in the status bar.
 Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.

     Defaults to: `$(file-binary)`.

 * `z80-asm-meter.statusBar.sizeSuffix`: The suffix for the size in bytes in the status bar.
 Either a single string (such as `" B"`), or a couple of strings separated by pipe (|) for singular and plural.

     Defaults to `" byte| bytes"`.

 * `z80-asm-meter.statusBar.showBytes`: Shows the bytes (opcode) in the status bar.

     Disabled by default.

-#### Behaviour
+#### Status bar settings: Behaviour

 * `z80-asm-meter.statusBar.copyTimingsAsHints`: Enable copying timings as [timing hints](#timing-hints), instead of the default human-readable format.

     Disabled by default.

 * `z80-asm-meter.statusBar.debounce`: Milliseconds to prevent metering from being called too frequently when the selection changes.

     Defaults to: `100` (100&nbsp;ms).

 ### Assembler syntax settings